Anne Heche: 1998–2001: Directing projects

-2000–2009: Independent films, TV series, and Broadway roles
+2000–2009: Independent films, TV and Broadway

 Most of Heche's roles in the early 2000s were in independent films and television; she played the role of Dr. Sterling in the film adaptation of Elizabeth Wurtzel's autobiography about depression, Prozac Nation, with Christina Ricci and Jessica Lange.
 Premiered at the 2001 Toronto International Film Festival, the film received a DVD release in 2005.
 She appeared as a hospital administrator in the thriller John Q., about a father and husband (Denzel Washington) whose son is diagnosed with an enlarged heart.
 The production made US$102.2 million at the worldwide box office, despite negative reviews by critics.
 In 2001, Heche obtained a recurring role in the fourth season of the television series Ally McBeal.

 In 2002, Heche made her Broadway debut in a production of the Pulitzer Prize-winning drama Proof, in the role of a young woman who has inherited her father's mathematical genius and mental illness.
 The New York Times found Heche to be "consequential" in her portrayal and compared her to Mary-Louise Parker and Jennifer Jason Leigh, who had previously played the character: "Though Ms. Heche, whose stage experience is limited and who is making her New York stage debut at 33, plays the part with a more appeasing ear and more conventional timing, her take on the character is equally viable.
 Her Catherine is a case of arrested development, impatient, aggressively indignant, impulsive".
 In 2004, Heche received a Primetime Emmy Award nomination for Best Supporting Actress for her performance in the Lifetime movie Gracie's Choice, as well as a Saturn Award nomination for Best Actress for her performance in the CBS television film The Dead Will Tell.
 In the same year, she performed on Broadway opposite Alec Baldwin in revival of the play Twentieth Century, about a successful and egomaniacal Broadway director (Baldwin), who has transformed a chorus girl (Heche) into a leading lady.
 For her performance, she was nominated for the 2004 Tony Award for Best Actress in a Play.

 Also in 2004, Heche appeared alongside Nicole Kidman and Cameron Bright in the well-received independent drama Birth.
 She took on the recurring role on The WB drama Everwood during its 2004–05 season, and then a recurring role on Nip/Tuck as an ex-mob wife and Witness Protection Program subject who requires plastic surgery.
 Heche continued her television work with Hallmark Hall of Fame Christmas film Silver Bells (2005) and in the Lifetime television film Fatal Desire (2006), about an ex-cop, played by Eric Roberts, who meets a woman on an online dating site who attempts to get him to kill her husband.